GabriFila/app-sagra-pesto/README.md

 AppBar (isUserLoggedIn : boolean, userRoles: string[])
 - if userLoggedIn show name, role, logout button
 - if userRoles includes 'smazzo' and url is '/smazzo' show also search button and pending orders
-- if userRoles includes 'cassa' and url is '/cassa' show also search button
+- if userRoles includes 'cassa' and url is '/cassa' show also delete button
 - on logoutButton click log out user and redirect to login page

 PendingOrders